soundwaverohit/HybridQuantumClassicalEncoder-MolecularSystems/README.md

 #### TODO
-- Get the hamiltonian matrix correct for the water molecule and getting the correct energy values
-- Get research insight into why the model is performing well
+- Implement the HA model from the anamoly detection paper.

 ## Instructions on running: